 Matthew Butler ’12 (Southlake, TX) is pursuing a graduate degree at the School of International Service at American University.

-Lindsey Daniels ’12 ( Bloomburg, Texas) is in New York City teaching with Teach for America.
+Lindsay Daniels ’12 (Bloomburg, TX) is teaching in New York City with Teach for America.

-Kaitlyn Arctander ’11 (Sea Cliff, N.Y.) is teaching English in Russia for Language Link.
+Kaitlyn Arctander ’11 (Sea Cliff, NY) teaches English in Russia for Language Link.

-Matthew Thrasher ’10 (St. Louis Park, Minn.) is the Perkins Collaboration Liaison for North Hennepin Community and Hennepin Technical Colleges.
+Matthew Thrasher ’10 (St. Louis Park, MN) is the Perkins Collaboration Liaison for North Hennepin Community and Hennepin Technical Colleges.

-Katherine Whitmore ’10 (West Bend, Wis.) is currently a Peace Corps volunteer in Kazakhstan.
+Katherine Whitmore ’10 (West Bend, WI) is currently a Peace Corps volunteer in Kazakhstan.

 Sarah Dicks '09 (New Castle, NH), is teaching English in Russia for Language Link

-Luke Franklin ’09 (Castle Rock, Colo.) is pursuing a graduate degree at the Korbel School of International Studies, University of Denver.
+Luke Franklin ’09 (Castle Rock, CO) is pursuing a graduate degree at the Korbel School of International Studies, University of Denver.

 Merve Demirel ’08 (Istanbul, Turkey) is completing a JD at American University in Washington, D.C.

-Sarah Sutter ’08 (Hanover, Ind.) is pursuing a PhD in Slavic studies and ethnomusicology at the University of Michigan.
+Sarah Sutter ’08 (Hanover, IN) is pursuing a PhD in Slavic studies and ethnomusicology at the University of Michigan.

-Cassandra Hartblay ’06 (Amherst, Mass.) is working toward her PhD in anthropology from the University of North Carolina–Chapel Hill.
+Cassandra Hartblay ’06 (Amherst, MA) is working toward her PhD in anthropology from the University of North Carolina–Chapel Hill.

-Elizabeth Everson ’05 (Chilton, Wis.) entered graduate school at the University of Michigan to study Russian culture and Library Science.
+Elizabeth Everson ’05 (Chilton, WI) entered graduate school at the University of Michigan to study Russian culture and Library Science.